-2For spark plug replacement, see your authorized dealer.
+&lt;sup>1For spark plug replacement, see your authorized dealer.
 Refer to scheduled maintenance information for the appropriate intervals for changing the spark plugs.

-Replace the spark plugs with ones that meet Ford material and design specifications for your vehicle, such as Motorcraft or equivalent replacement parts.
+Note: Replace the spark plugs with ones that meet Ford material and design specifications for your vehicle, such as Motorcraft® or equivalent replacement parts.
 The customer warranty may be void for any damage to the engine if such spark plugs are not used.